AC Cobra: Competition models (CSX/CSB 3001–3100)

 Cobra Mark III production began on 1 January 1965; two prototypes had been sent to the United States in October 1964.
-Cars were sent to the US as unpainted rolling chassis, and they were finished in Shelby's workshop.
+Cars were sent to the US as unpainted rolling chassis, and they were fitted with engines and finished in Shelby's workshop.

 Unfortunately, the MK III was not homologated for the 1965 racing season and was not raced by the Shelby team.
-Only 56 of the 100 cars required were produced.
-Of those, 31 unsold competition models were detuned and fitted with windscreens for street use.
+Only 56 of the 100 cars required were produced when the FIA arrived in April, making these competition cars difficult to sell.
+Of those, 31 unsold competition models were fitted with windscreens and production dual-quad, side-oiler R-code 427s for street use.
 Called S/C for semi-competition, an original example can currently sell for US$1.5 million, making it one of the most valuable Cobra variants.

 Production models (CSX/CSB 3101–3360)

-Some Cobra 427s were fitted with Ford's 428 FE engine.
-With a longer stroke and smaller bore than the 427, the oversquare V8 was a lower-cost engine intended for road use rather than racing.
+Some 260 Cobra 427s were produced as street cars.
+The first 100 were fitted with fitted with dual-quad, top-oiler 427s and the next 105 or so were fitted with Ford's 428 FE engine.
+With a longer stroke and smaller bore than the 427, the oversquare V8 was a lower-cost engine intended for road use rather than racing, but in 1966 Police Interceptor trim made some 360hp.
+The final 55 cars reverted to the 427 side-oiler, but with the single 4 barrel carburetor on most of these late cars.

 The AC Cobra was a financial failure that led Ford and Carroll Shelby to discontinue importing cars from England in 1967.